c4dm/c4dmpoole/input/phds.md

 Our [current students are listed here](people.html).
 Would you like to [study with us](study.html)?

 ##2017
+* Doon MACDONALD, "The Development and Evaluation of an Approach to Auditory Display Design Based on Soundtrack Composition" (Supervisor: Tony Stockman)
 * Katerina KOSTA, "Computational Modelling and Quantitative Analysis of Dynamics in Performed Music" (Supervisor: Elaine Chew)
 * Elio QUINTON, (Supervisor: Mark Sandler)
 * Christian HEINRICHS, "Human Expressivity in the Control and Integration of Computationally Generated Audio" (Supervisor: Andrew McPherson)